thomasstauffer666/map-yard/README.md

 Goal: Create good looking, somewhat realistic, random fantasy SVG maps for regions.
 Not only a city, not a whole world, just the size for a cute story, and tiny little adventure, ...

+Current state of the project: Trying out different ideas, later then merge some ideas together.
+If you like to contribute to this project, create a new directory or copy an existing directoy.

 # Inspiration

 - https://en.wikipedia.org/wiki/Superformula